Tips and Tricks

 How to Connect

-When using adapters like the Mayflash Magic-NS 2, the Xbox Adaptive Controller can be used on the Nintendo Switch.
-See more in the Alternative Access section
+We typically use the Mayflash Magic-NS 2 adapter to get the Xbox Adaptive Controller (XAC) working on the Nintendo Switch.
+See more in the Alternative Access section.

-- In xbox accessories still using spare PC or Xbox
+- In the Xbox Accessories App using PC or Xbox

 - Combine: